‘Quality should be a habit’

 He said that the QCFI had a major role to play in instilling the quality consciousness and partner with colleges and universities to improve content quality as graduates now had to compete with the world.

 The average age of Indians will be 29 years by 2020 and that will be 8 years younger than China, he pointed out.
-The world would be looking at India and it was all the more important to be quality conscious now, he observed.‘TS quality conscious’
+The world would be looking at India and it was all the more important to be quality conscious now, he observed.

 Revealing results of a survey report, he said that companies that have 30 per cent of female employees were more profitable than companies dominated by males and it reflects the quality of service women can infuse into the system.
 Irrigation Minister T. Harish Rao said that the Government was quality conscious and it had kept its promise of providing uninterrupted and quality power to people as promised in the elections.
 The previous Government had declared three-day power holiday for industries but the present Government changed the scenario.